Arkoma/Lambda-CS7/2018/01/15/big-O-beginners-guide-note.md

 ***
 ## O(2<sup>n</sup>)
 * The algorithm's growth doubles with each addition to the input data set.
+* This happens with recursion as in the Fibonacci number calculation
 ***
 ## O(logN)
 * Binary search is an example of an algorithm that has O(logN) time.
 The algorithm's growth is minimal even as the data set becomes quite large.